ch4zm/blaseball-game-gems/Readme.md

 and several flags to specify an output format (`--json`, `--text`, and `--markdown`).

 Start by creating a game summary using the `game-finder` and `game-summary` utilities.
-Here, we look up the perfect game by Patty Patterson of the Millennials, from Season 8 Day 61:
+Here, we look up the perfect game by Patty Fox of the Millennials, from Season 8 Day 61:

 ```